 A document is uniquely identified by the tuple of NSA Identifier (nsa), Document Type (type), and Document Identifier (id).
 The Document Identifier need only be unique in the context of the NSA Identifier and Document Type.
 This allows for different types of documents to share the same identifier if they are considered directly related.
-It also implies that Document Identifiers do not need to be globally unique to be distributed or resolved in the document space.
+It also implies that Document Identifiers do not need to be globally unique to be distributed or resolved in the GDS.

-Each meta-data entry contains a version attribute based on the date and time that version of the document was generated.
+The meta-data of each document stored contains a version attribute based on the date and time that version of the document was generated.
 As each new version is added to the space, it replaces the existing version and is propagated to all interested peers.

-Meta-data also contains an expires attribute indicating when the document is no longer valid.
+Meta-data also contains an ‘expires’ attribute indicating when the document is no longer valid.
 Any clients caching a document that has expired MUST consider the information invalid and discard the document.
 An NSA within the space MAY keep the expired document for a period of time to guarantee all peers (both polling and subscriptions) have had time to receive the document after it has expired to cover the delete race condition described later in this document.

 A document MAY also be digitally signed, generating a signature that can be associated with the document within the space.
-Clients of the space can use the signature to verify the originator and contents of the document.
-It is recommended that the document being signed includes the identifier, version, and expires meta-data attributes within the document itself so these values can also be verified if needed.
+Clients of the space can use the signature to verify the originator and content of the document.
+It is recommended that the document being signed includes within its document content a duplicate of the identifier, version, and expires attributes so these values can also be digitally signed and verified if needed.